tenzir/tenzir/changelog/next/features/3114--zeek-tsv-format.md

-The `zeek-tsv` format enables the user to parse and print Zeek TSV logs inside a pipeline.
+The `zeek-tsv` format parses and prints Zeek's native tab-separated value (TSV) representation of logs.